tliut/terraform-aws/README.md

     * Route Tables
     * Elastic IP for NAT Gateway
     * NAT and Internet Gateways
-2. Level 2 - Virtual Machine Layer with the following components:
+2. Layer 2 - Virtual Machine Layer with the following components:
     * Data Source using Remote State from Base Layer
     * Security Groups (Front-end and Back-end)
     * IAM Roles, Role Policy and EC2 Instance Profile